yusufkurubacak/PySpark-Yelp-Restaurant-Reviews-Sentiment-Analysis/README.md

 ## Tools and Technologies Used
 The project was carried out using Apache Spark's Python API, PySpark.
-The libraries used are as follows:
+The libraries and sub-packages used are as follows:

 - NumPy
 - Pandas
 - Seaborn
-- Scikit-Learn
+- MatplotLib
 - pyspark.sql
 - pyspark.ml

-## Datasets
- Datasets used in the project can be downloaded from this link: https://www.yelp.com/dataset

 ## How to Use
 You can run the project by cloning it or downloading the files on your local machine.
 It is recommended to use a Python development environment such as Jupyter Notebook or Anaconda.
 By running the project files or examining the visualizations, you can learn more about the dataset.